gothma/homebridge-keyble/README.md

     * Description
     * Install instructions
     * Pairing instructions
-* Set/update new status to homebridge depending if it is expected
 * Retrieve lock information from lock
 * Display battery life
 * Turn lock specific number of times